swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-resolved-lock-file.md

 output.

 ##### **--package-path**
 The path to the `Package.swift`.
-By default, Swift PM searches for the `Package.swift` file in the current directory.
+By default, SwiftPM searches for the `Package.swift` file in the current directory.

 ##### **--require-resolved-file**
 Requires the `Package.resolved` file to be present.
-If the lock resolved file is missing, Swift PM will exit with an error.
+If the lock resolved file is missing, SwiftPM will exit with an error.
 This is useful for CI systems to make sure only packages with `Package.resolved` files are being built.

 ##### **--offline**
-Prevents Swift PM to make any network requests.
+Prevents SwiftPM to make any network requests.
 This is useful when the dependencies have already been fetched into a system level cache and validating that fetch is not making any network requests to grab dependencies that are not available in the cache.

 ##### **--automatically-resolve-when-outdated**
-Tells Swift PM to resolve the dependency graph again when the `Package.resolved` file is out-of-date with the `Package.swift` file.
+Tells SwiftPM to resolve the dependency graph again when the `Package.resolved` file is out-of-date with the `Package.swift` file.
 This will skip the prompt that normally happens.
 Important: This should be avoided when building applications on CI systems since it might result in